Emanum/Immersive-Edge-Path-Bundling/README.md

 ### three-forcegraph-edge-path-bundling

 This is the base implementation of a three.js module that renders a force-directed graph.
 It is forked from [three-forcegraph](https://github.com/vasturiano/three-forcegraph).
 In addition, we added the edge path bundling algorithm in 3D to the module.

+The main changes are in `three-forcegraph-edge-path-bundling/src/forcegraph-kapsule.js`

 ### aframe-forcegraph-component-edge-path-bundling